 - MedZou Community Health Clinic: Students coordinate and participate in patient care at the free, student-operated MedZou clinic for medically underserved community members.

-- Rural Track Clerkship Program: The rural track program offers third-year medical students the opportunity to explore and discover issues relevant to practicing medicine in a rural community and provides opportunities for service learning through community integration activities.
+- Rural Scholars Program: The rural scholars program offers third-year medical students the opportunity to explore and discover issues relevant to practicing medicine in a rural community and provides opportunities for service learning through community integration activities.

 - Shelden Clinical Simulation Center: At the state-of-the-art clinical simulation training center, students practice patient-centered care in a safe environment.